Aaron Rodgers Dating ‘Baywatch’ Star Kelly Rohrbach After Olivia Munn Split? — Pics

 Aaron Rodgers is wasting no time jumping into the dating pool after his split from Olivia Munn!
-The Packers quarterback was reportedly spotted out on a sweet date with ‘Baywatch’ star, Kelly Rohrbach, April 27!
+The Packers quarterback was spotted out on a sweet date in LA with ‘Baywatch’ star, Kelly Rohrbach, April 27!
 See the adorable photos!

 New couple alert?!
 Aaron Rodgers, 33, and Kelly Rohrbach, 27, were spotted at Westchester Golf Course in LA on April 27, as reported by TMZ!
 OMG!